6 Best Practices For EV Charger Network Migration

 “The ability to migrate charging stations with minimal disruption depends heavily on OCPP compliance.”

-Use certified chargers and CMSs.
+- Use certified chargers and CSMS.
 Certification ensures interoperability.

-Standardization saves time and cost when switching CMSs or scaling your network.
+- Standardization saves time and cost when switching CSMS or scaling your network.

 2. Establish a Dedicated Planning Phase